rackerlabs/technical-blog/content/blog/2020/2020-08-04-enhance-customer-experience-with-dynamics-365/index.md

 ### What's Next?

-There are a few things that you can do as you think about or prepare to implement a CRM solution.
+There are a few things that you can do as you prepare to implement a CRM solution.
 Here are some questions you can start thinking through as you prepare to engage Rackspace Technology.

 1. Ensure that you understand how you currently manage opportunities or services